Ronald Ray Fairly

-His 2,442 games played rank him #69 on the all time list for games played (as of the start of the 2013 season).
+His 2,442 games played rank him 73rd on the all-time list for games played (through 2019).
 He hit over .300 twice: once, as a 22-year-old youngster in 1961, and once as a 36-year-old veteran in 1975.
 His value is somewhat obscured by the fact that he played during the second dead-ball era and that one of his main strengths was his ability to draw walks.
 He had led the Pacific Coast League with 100 walks in 1960.
 He had an Adjusted OPS of 140 or higher several times in his career, although he was rarely a full-time player due to his inability to hit left-handed pitchers.
 His best season for home runs was 19, but he hit 215 overall - the most of any player who never hit 20 or more in a season, and he holds the all-time record for home runs at Parc Jarry with 58.

-Fairly was the first of what is now a long list of players to come out of the University of Southern California and achieve prominence in the Major Leagues.
+Fairly was the first of what is now a long list of players to come out of the University of Southern California and achieve prominence in the big leagues.
 A few other alumni preceded him but with nowhere near his accomplishments.

 Fairly's father Carl Fairly was a minor league infielder in 1934-1943 and 1947.